vietvu2001/SparseDiffusion/README.md

 # Hardware details and dependencies

 The models were trained on a single NVIDIA A100 GPU with 84.97 GB memory.
-The only dependency is PyTorch, as specified in `dependencies/requirements.txt`.
+The only dependency is PyTorch, as specified in `dependencies/requirements.txt`, version 2.5.1.
+The CUDA version is 12.4.
+The Python version is 3.12.8.

 # Data distribution